Last Updated on October 12, 2021 by

 It’s Identical To Rugby

-American football is quite similar to rugby, so most European still prefer rugby.
-The game of rugby is at least a continuous game to some extent, unlike American football that gets interrupted for a foul more often and has a lot of short plays and breaks.
+American football is quite similar to rugby, so most Europeans still prefer rugby.
+The game of rugby is at least a continuous game to some extent, unlike American football which gets interrupted for a foul more often and has a lot of short plays and breaks.

 Its Rules Are Too Difficult To Understand